serenahathi/makersbnb/README.md

 As a user,
 So that I can list a space
-I want to be able fill in space-listing form
+I want to be able fill in space-listing form. --MVP
 ```

 **Users can list multiple spaces.**